ministryofjustice/dps-data-compliance/readme/deletion_events.md

 ### Publishing to the queues

-(Warning, if configured, this will prompt Elite2 to delete the Offender provided)
+(Warning, if configured, this will prompt the Prison API to delete the Offender provided)

 The following command can be run after the docker containers have started up in order to simulate a deletion (replacing `SOME_OFFENDER_ID_DISPLAY` with a